 The Missouri Day Festival began in Trenton in October 1984 to honor the history of our state.
 The event centers on the Rock Barn which is a limestone, octagon shaped building that is on the National Register of Historical Places.
 The third Wednesday in October was proclaimed Missouri Day in 1915 by the Missouri General Assembly.
 Governor Arthur M. Hyde, a Trenton, Missouri native, proclaimed October 18th as Missouri Day.

-In 1997, the Missouri Day Marching Band Festival was added to our list of activities.
+In 1997, the Missouri Day Marching Band Festival was added to the list of activities.
 There are around 50 high school marching bands that compete in different areas during our festival.
-You can see many of them marching in our very large parade, which takes place on Saturday morning.
+You can see many of them marching in Trenton’s very large parade, which takes place on Saturday morning.
 For those who enjoy watching the bands perform, you can follow them to the C.F.
 Russell Stadium where they will participate in field competitions all day long.
 To learn more about the Marching Band Festival, please visit Missouri Day Marching Festival.